heyxyz/hey/README.md

 ANALYZE=true pnpm build
 ```

-Running this command will build the `apps/web` project and open three browser windows displaying bundle information for node, edge, and client bundles.
-The client bundle is crucial for page performance, while all bundles are important for development and build performance.
+Fire up this command to build the `apps/web` project and watch as three browser windows magically pop open, each showcasing bundle details for node, edge, and client bundles.
+The client bundle is the superhero for page performance, while all bundles play a vital role in development and build performance.

 ## Code of Conduct

-We have a [code of conduct](./CODE_OF_CONDUCT.md) that we expect all contributors and team members to adhere to.
+We kindly ask all contributors and team members to follow our [Code of Conduct](./CODE_OF_CONDUCT.md).
+Think of it as our community's golden rulebook - play nice and keep the good vibes flowing!

 ## License

-This project is licensed under the **AGPL-3.0** license.
-See the [LICENSE](./LICENSE) file for more details.
+This project is open-sourced under the **AGPL-3.0** license.
+For all the nitty-gritty details, check out the [LICENSE](./LICENSE) file.
+It's a real page-turner!

 🌸